-- Currently be a teacher, administrator, student support provider, or other school staff member (and anticipate being employed in this role during the next school year).
+- Currently be a teacher, principal or other school staff member (and anticipate being employed in this role during the next school year).

-- Employed by a traditional accredited public, charter, private, virtual, military (DoDEA), or tribal (BIE) school that serves any grade, preschool through twelfth.
-(Please note that we only accept applications for candidates that are employed with a school or district).
+- Employed by a traditional public, charter, private, virtual, military (DoDEA), or tribal (BIE) school that serves any grade, preschool through twelfth.

-- Have at least five years of experience as an educator up to and including the current school year.
+- Have at least five years of experience in his/her current role as a teacher, principal or other school staff member, up to and including the current school year.

 - Have daily meaningful interaction with students and educators in a school setting in his/her school role.

 - A history of demonstrable and meaningful impact on student outcomes and school success.

 - A record of leadership in the school and community settings.